 Blinds are involuntary bets.
 They start each pot in Texas Hold’em.
 The player to the left of the button posts a ‘small blind’ and the next player left will post the ‘big blind’.

-The size of these blinds will be fixed on a cash game table at around 1/100th of the standard buy-in.
+The size of these blinds will be fixed on a cash game table at around 1/100 of the standard buy-in.
 For example, the blinds might be set at 50c/$1 in a $100 buy-in game.
 In a tournament, the blind levels will increase as the tournament goes on.

 Once the two ‘blinds’ have been posted, the dealing will take place.
 Every player will receive two face down ‘hole cards’.
-These are for the individual players eyes only.
+These are for the individual players’ eyes only.

 At this point, the first betting round will take place.
 In this first round, the player to the immediate left of the big blind will start the action.
 Each player has three options when their turn comes:

 With the first round of betting complete, the players will see the ‘flop’.
-These are the first three community cards and are dealt face up.
+These are the first three community cards and are dealt face-up.
 The second round of betting will now start.
 The active player left of the button starts the action, with the player on the button (or closest to it) always closing the betting.

 Once this round of betting is complete, the ‘turn’ will see the dealer reveal one more community card.
 Another round of betting takes place before the dealer reveals the final card — the ‘river’.
-At this point, the final round of betting will now take place.
+At this point, the final round of betting will take place.

-If the last betting round is completed with 2 or more players still in the hand, a showdown is used to determine the winner.
+If the last betting round is completed with two or more players still in the hand, a showdown is used to determine the winner.
 If the betting is completed before the river, then the final community cards are dealt first.
 The player that made the last bet or re-raise shows their hand first.

 There are situations where a player is all-in, and other players want to continue betting and raising.
 In this situation, a side pot is created for new bets.
 The smaller stacked all-in player has no involvement in this side pot, though can win the initial pot that they contributed to.

-It only takes a few hands before the order of events, betting and determining who wins the pot becomes intuitive.
+It only takes a few hands before the order of events, betting, and determining who wins the pot becomes intuitive.
 After that you are ready to start battling for pots.